Tree pruning and maintenance

 To report an urgent issue with a tree, such as a fallen or hanging branch which is dangerous, phone Council on 9240 1111 (24 hours).

-Following storms and bad weather, Council receives many requests about branches and tree damage.
-Requests are responded to by Council in the following order:
+Following storms and bad weather, Council receives many requests about branch and tree damage.

 - A branch has fallen over a road or obstructing access to a property.